Last updated on November 25th, 2023

 Remember; A theme determines the look and feel of your site.
 So, choose a theme that matches your site branding.

-But, choosing a premium theme offers more features, advanced customizations, and SEO friendliness.
+However, choosing a premium theme offers more features, advanced customizations, and SEO friendliness.
 In other words, it’s worth paying for a WordPress theme.

 If you’re not sure, check out my list of the best WordPress themes for blogs.